 - Recognise the central figures in Classical Marxism

-- Understand some of the most important theoretical ideas in Classical Marxism
+- Understand some of the most important theoretical ideas in the Marxist tradition

 - Understand the central features of Marxian (and critical realist) methodology